 The next major event was in 2005, with two major happenings in JavaScript's history.
-First, Brendan Eich and Mozilla rejoined Ecma International as a not-forprofit member and work started on ECMAScript for XML (E4X), the ECMA-357 standard, which came from ex-Microsoft employees at BEA Systems (originally acquired as Crossgain).
-This led to working jointly with Macromedia (later acquired by Adobe Systems), who were implementing E4X in ActionScript 3 (ActionScript 3 was a fork of original ECMAScript 4).
+First, Brendan Eich and Mozilla rejoined Ecma International as a not-forprofit member and work started on ECMAScript for XML (E4X), the ECMA-357 standard, which came from ex-Microsoft employees at implementing E4X in - ActionScript 3 (ActionScript 3 was a fork of original ECMAScript 4).